svmiller/eh6127/lab-scripts/ols-diagnostics.md

 You should’ve anticipated this in advance if you had some subject domain expertise.
-These are large nominal numbers, in war, that could be decicedly lopsided.
+These are large nominal numbers, in war, that could be decidedly lopsided.
 For example, here’s the U.S. performance against Iraq in the Gulf War.

 ``` r